Shashwat1956/Car-Management-System/README.md

 <h3>Features</h3>

-  <b>Register Your Car: </b>Allows users to register their car by providing details such as the date, car number, and model number.
+- **Register Your Car:**Allows users to register their car by providing details such as the date, car number, and model number.
 - **Check the Details:** Users can check the registered details of their car.
 - **Services:**
   - Car Wash